 *Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*

 - Heat.
-Bring a large skillet or non-stick frying pan to medium-high heat with the olive oil.
-Once the oil begins to shimmer stir in the Worcestershire sauce and add the mushrooms.
+Bring a large skillet or non-stick frying pan to medium-high heat with 2 tablespoons of olive oil.
+Once the oil begins to shimmer, stir in the 2 tablespoons of Worcestershire sauce and add the 1 pound of mushrooms.

 - Saute.
 Start with sauteing the mushrooms for about 5 minutes on their own, until they start to turn golden brown, stirring about every minute and a half or so.